Skip to content

 selectedModel

 The last planner model chosen with the /model picker.
 Ripple writes this field automatically when you switch models in the session.
 You can also set it manually to pre-select a model.
-The value is either a Hugging Face id (for a local MLX model) or the name of a registered remote entry.
+The value is either a Hugging Face id (for a local MLX model) or the key of a registered remote entry.

 toolPolicy